-Clash of titans: How Saudi-Russian fight is melting markets
+AP Explains: The oil market meltdown and its global impact

-FRANKFURT, Germany (AP) — A clash of the oil titans – Saudi Arabia and Russia – is sending shock waves through energy markets, with wide-ranging implications for consumers and oil companies, including those in the No. 1 producing country, the United States.
+FRANKFURT, Germany (AP) — A clash of two oil titans – Saudi Arabia and Russia – is sending shock waves through energy markets, with wide-ranging implications for consumers and oil companies, including those in the No. 1 producing country, the United States.

+The spat between these vital oil suppliers comes at a critical moment; the coronavirus outbreak is squeezing economies around the globe to the point where world oil demand is forecast to shrink in 2020 for the first time since 2009.

-In the short term, oil prices are plunging in a way not seen since the days of the 1991 Gulf War.
-The price of U.S. crude fell as much as 34% to $27.34 a barrel, a stunning drop for one day.
-By early morning in New York, it was down 20% at $33.16 a barrel, causing massive losses for shares in energy companies.
+Oil prices fell Monday by the most in one day since the 1991 Gulf War.
+The price of U.S. crude fell as much as 34% to $27.34 a barrel, a stunning drop for one day and the lowest price since early 2016.

 The decline followed Russia’s refusal last week to join the OPEC oil cartel in proposed production cuts aimed at supporting prices.
-Thwarted in its search for cuts, Saudi Arabia, the leading OPEC member, sharply changed course by cutting prices and signalling it will ramp up production.
+Thwarted in its search for cuts, Saudi Arabia, the leading OPEC member, sharply changed course over the weekend by cutting prices and signaling it will ramp up production.

-Here is a look at the oil price war and what it could mean in the industry as well as for consumers at the gas pump.
+Here is a look at the oil price war and what it could mean over the longer term in the industry as well as for consumers at the gas pump.

 Q: WHY ARE OIL PRICES FALLING?

-A: First came the coronavirus, which reduced travel and transport – meaning the economic slowdown from the virus saps demand for fuel particularly hard.
-The international Brent benchmark had fallen from $69 at the start of the year to around $50.
+A: First came the coronavirus outbreak, which reduced travel and transport, sharply reducing demand for fuel.
+The international Brent benchmark had fallen from $69 at the start of the year to around $50 last week.

 Then came last week’s meeting between OPEC and non-member countries.
 On the agenda: a production cut of 1.5 million barrels a day, or about 1.5% of global production.
 The idea was to keep prices from sagging even more as demand is expected to fall this year.
 Saudi Arabia, the world’s No. 2 oil producer, wanted No. 3 Russia and other nonmembers to take 500,000 barrels per day of the cuts.
 Since 2016, the Saudis and the Russians have worked together on production issues.